-The Audit Committee has reviewed with the management and external Auditor the Group's consolidated financial statements for FY2022, including the accounting principles and practices.
+The Audit Committee has reviewed with the management and external Auditor the Group's consolidated financial statements for FY2023, including the accounting principles and practices.
 The Audit Committee endorsed the accounting treatment adopted by the Company, and the Audit Committee had to the best of its ability assured itself that the disclosure of the financial information in this annual report has complied with the applicable accounting standards, the Listing Rules and the Companies Ordinance.
-The Audit Committee therefore resolved to recommend for the Board's approval the consolidated financial statements for FY2022.
+The Audit Committee therefore resolved to recommend for the Board's approval the consolidated financial statements for FY2023.

-The remuneration paid or payable to the Auditor, Zhonghui Anda, for audit services for FY2022 was RMB1.8 million and non-audit services was nil.
+The remuneration paid or payable to the Auditor, Zhonghui Anda, for audit services for FY2023 was RMB1.8 million and non-audit services was RMB0.3 million.